00Duck/QuickSharePy/README.md

 ## Setup

-- Make sure python is installed.
-From a PowerShell or Bash shell, type `python3 --version`
+- Make sure python, pip, and git are all installed.
+From a PowerShell or Bash shell:

-- Download and install pip3 if you have not already.
+`git --version; python3 --version; pip3 --version`

 - Clone down the respository to the computer that will be hosting the server.

 `git clone https://github.com/00Duck/QuickSharePy`